Rajeshvlb/automated_Nmap-using_Python/README.md

 * Simply fireup the terminal and run ***"python3 Nmapscanner.py"***
 * Give a target IP
 * Choose the scan type
-* Voila! that's it you got a result
+* Voila! that's it, you got a result

 Thank you for using automated_Nmap-using_Python.